CarterRGreen/CS2610FinalProject/SoftwareDevelopmentPlan.md

     8. "Subtype:" *Text box for subtype*
     9. *Button saying "Search"*
     10. "Results:" *If needed, arrows to go between pages of results*
     11. *The results of the search.
-They will be a paginated row of card names.
-There will be at most 100 rows.
-Each row will have the card name and the set that card was released in.
+They will be a paginated list of card images.
+There will be at most 100 cards.

 * Create Deck: Under the banner there will be the following:
     1. "Deck Type:" *Drop down list that currently only says Commander*